Master of Engineering

 Structure of course followed by Telecom ParisTech students

 Students selected for the dual degree, after completion of the core curriculum (BCI) in their first year and year one of a Masters course in Paris or Sophia Antipolis (36-month degree course), or after year one of a Masters course in Paris or Sophia Antipolis (24-month degree course):

-and finally return to HEC to follow the third year (called “Year M2”) which consists of a main subject and a four-month internship.
+and finally, return to HEC to follow the third year (called “Year M2”) which consists of the main subject and a four-month internship.